16 Top Day Trips from Vienna

 About 240 kilometers from Vienna, Budapest is affectionately known as the "Paris of the East."
 It sits in a beautiful location astride the Danube River and is one of the most picturesque cities in all of Europe.

-Although this is a long day trip, it's worth it for the wealth of UNESCO World Heritage Sites, breathtaking architecture spanning styles from Baroque to Neoclassical and Art Nouveau, and the chance to soak in the city's famous therapeutic springs.
-Besides, you can always stay longer - Budapest is one of the best weekend trips from Vienna.
+Getting to Budapest is a long day trip, no matter how you travel, but it's worth it for the wealth of UNESCO World Heritage Sites, breathtaking architecture spanning styles from Baroque to Neoclassical and Art Nouveau, and the chance to soak in the city's famous therapeutic springs.

 Amp up your day of sightseeing by visiting multiple tourist attractions in one venue: City Woodland Park is home to an impressive line-up of museums, as well as the stunning Vajdahunyad Castle.
 You could spend days here exploring all the cultural jewels.

-About 2.5 hours by train from Vienna, Salzburg is another of Europe's beauty queens.
+About 295 kilometers from Vienna, Salzburg is another of Europe's beauty queens.
 Beset with elegant buildings and surrounded by mountains, this picturesque city straddles the River Salzach and is famous as the birthplace of Mozart, as well as the setting for the film The Sound of Music.

-Salzburg's highlights include the World Heritage-listed Old Town, with its beautiful Baroque architecture and the Salzburg Cathedral; Hohensalzburg Castle; Mozart's Birthplace, one of the world's most popular museums; and the gorgeous Mirabell Palace and gardens, where the Von Trapp children famously frolicked.
+Salzburg feels like a fairytale the moment you step foot in its World Heritage-listed Old Town, with its beautiful Baroque architecture and the Salzburg Cathedral; Hohensalzburg Castle; Mozart's Birthplace, one of the world's most popular museums; and the gorgeous Mirabell Palace and gardens, where the Von Trapp children famously frolicked.
+It's compact enough that you can see many of the top attractions in Salzburg on a day trip if you are on a tight schedule.

 A great place to begin a walking tour of the city is from the Residenzplatz, one of the city's largest squares and home to the Residenzbrunnen, an impressive marble fountain by Italian sculptor Tommaso di Garone.